Simple pair-potentials and pseudo-potentials for warm-dense matter and general applications: Pseudopotentials and Pair-potentials from the NPA model.

 As the NPA reduces the multi-center WDM to a single ion and its environment described by $n(r),\rho(r)$, pair potentials must be constructed from the appropriate one body distributions, viz, the core-electron density $n_c(r)$, and the `free' electron density $n_f(r)$.

 The pseudopotential $U_{ei}(r)$, or its Fourier transformed form $U_{ei}(k)$ enables a rigorous and useful separation of the contributions of bound and free charge densities to the pair potential which is a two-center property.
 We constructed it from one-center results to avoid two-center computations.
 Thus the pseudopotential is constructed to be a linear response property where possible.
 In fact, unlike in crystals, the spherical symmetry of fluids allows one to use simple local pseudopotentials, without having to deal with angular-momentum dependent (i.e., nonlocal) pseudopotentials.
-These potentials are analogous to the $s$-wave potentials used in the $N$-center DFT codes, but differ from them in that NPA pseudopotentials are constructed to be weak potentials, allowing the use of second-order perturbation theory in their manipulation.
+So these potentials use only an $s$-wave component and differ from those used in the $N$-center DFT codes.
+They are also constructed to be weak potentials, allowing the use of second-order perturbation theory with them.

-Furthermore, unlike non-linear pseudopotentials used in ABINIT or VASP, these pseudopotentials are $\rho,T$ dependent, and are constructed {\it in situ} during the calculation.
+Unlike non-linear pseudopotentials used in ABINIT or VASP, these pseudopotentials are $\rho,T$ dependent, and constructed {\it in situ} during the calculation.
 The range of validity of such linearized pseudopotentials has been discussed elsewhere~\cite{cdw-Utah12}.

 A rigorous discussion of pair-potentials $U_{\rm ab}$ between two atoms of species `a', and `b', including the effect of core electrons is given in the Appendix B of Ref.~\cite{eos95}.
 Core-core interactions are important for atoms including and beyond argon, viz., Na, K, Au, etc., with large cores and zero or low $\bar{Z}$.
-In contrast, core-core interactions in high $Z$ ions like Al$^{3+}$, Si$^{4+}$ at normal density are small in comparison to the interactions via the metallic electrons.
+In contrast, core-core interactions in high $Z$ ions like Al$^{3+}$, Si$^{4+}$ at normal density are very small in comparison to the interactions via free electrons.

-In dealing with core-core interactions we illustrate the concepts used, by a discussion of the case of the weakly ionized argon WDM system.
-We denote the core electron distribution $n_c(r)$ of the atom `a' by $a_c$, while $a_f$ denotes the {\it displaced} free electron distribution, $\delta n_f(r)$, for the atomic center of type `a' (and similarly for `b').
+We illustrate the calculation of core-core interactions by a discussion of the weakly ionized argon WDM system.
+The core electron distributions $n_c(r)$ of the atom `a' is denoted by $a_c$, while $a_f$ denotes the {\it displaced} free electron distribution, $\delta n_f(r)$, for the atomic center of type `a' (and similarly for `b').
 The total pair-interaction $V_{ab}$ is of the form: